vpavlenko/study-music/research/tokenizer.md

 Here comes the coolest part.
 Three previous steps couldn't help us encoding a transposed melody or a repeated strumming on a different chord quality *within a key*.
 This is because our tokenizer has no notion of scales.
 To find it, we try to encode a pattern and a bag of words separately.

 Intuitively, encoding a pattern is more important because a pattern is more likely a uniquely used in this piece, whereas a harmony (a bag of notes) can more likely be generalized when processing a large corpus.
 (Although this is probably not relevant.)

+4. If a pattern of this cell isn't covered by any previous multi-cell pattern repetition token, find a longest sequence of previous patterns ... and emit `pattern_D_L`.
+Probably not very important for very short patterns (of 1 or 2 notes) 50 measures ago.
+5. Similarly, for a bag of words, find and emit `harmony_D_L`.